-- A bush fire management plan (defined to be both a BFRMP and FAFT Plan); and - A Plan of Operations.
+- A bush fire management plan (defined to be both a BFRMP and a fire access and fire treatment plan (FAFT Plan); and - A Plan of Operations.

 These BFMC planning documents should complement each other, however, a FAFT Plan prevails over the BFRMP to the extent of any inconsistency in accordance with section 59A(4) of the Act.